 When looking at the use of firearms there have been a number of different definitions used, which in the past has presented a confusing picture.
-For the purpose of the National Measures, we have focussed purely on offences involving the discharge of a firearm with the exception of hard and soft BB guns and non-lethal barrelled air-weapons.
+For the purpose of the National Measures, we have focussed purely on offences involving the discharge of a firearm apart from hard and soft BB guns and non-lethal barrelled air-weapons.
 This is in keeping with other forces in the Northwest region recording of this.

-In the 12 months up to March 2023 Lancashire Constabulary has seen a decrease in the number of firearms discharges from 20 to 11 when compared to the 12 months leading up to March 2022, a decrease of 45%.
+In the 12 months up to March 2024 Lancashire Constabulary has seen the number of firearms discharges remain stable at 10 when compared to the 12 months leading up to March 2023.